Disclosure Document Update Season

 MST Lawyers can assist you in the annual update of your Disclosure Document.

-The following sections of the Disclosure Document involve legal rather than factual updates.
+Further, the following sections of the Disclosure Document involve legal rather than factual updates.
 Given that franchise networks evolve and change over time, we recommend you review these sections and advise whether they accurately reflect what occurs in your network:

 - Items 9 and 13 (franchise sites or territories);